Naman-Bhalla/OnePlus2-SD-810-Tweaks/README.md

 I will keep on updating with the new tweaks I find with time on the test branch and when I find it correct to release them publicly,they will be released on XDA and in stable branch.

+If you have any issues,please create an issue on Github or comment on that particular commit.

+Thanks. :)